 SIP softphones aren’t a new type of technology.
 They’ve been around for well over a decade by now.
-But the term is becoming popular now that many businesses are rushing to upgrade their communications systems.
+But the term is becoming popular now that many Softphone business benefits are emerging, steadily encouraging more organizations to upgrade their communications systems.

 Today – high-quality communications are the standard.
 Whether you’re a business or an individual, you expect nothing but the best when making a call.
 Many companies are turning to Session Initiated Protocol (SIP) softphones and apps to accomplish this.